 - Mr Graeme Gilling

 - Unit rules

-- MUSC2542 Principal Studies 4 in the specialisation of performance on the continuing instrument with a performance examination mark of 60%
+- MUSC2542 Principal Studies 4 and in the specialisation of performance on the continuing instrument with a performance examination mark of at least 60%

 - MUSC3591 Music Large Ensemble 5

 - MUSC3541 Principal Studies 5 MUSC3581 Principal Studies 5: Composition MUSC3583 Principal Studies 5: Musicology MUSC3587 Studio Teaching 1

 - Contact hours

 - individual/group lessons and/or supervision: 12 hours per semester

 collaborative music and music research projects: varies according to each project

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.